lecram/rover/README.md

 Copyright
 =========

- All of the code and documentation in Rover has been dedicated to the public domain.
+ All of the Rover source code and documentation is released into the public domain and provided without warranty of any kind.